jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-23-simplex-algorithm-part-one.md

 \end{align}
 $$

 Be very careful and don't get confused by the 2 forms!
-They have algebraic properties that translate to the same geometric meaning, but the algebraic properties are necessarily identical.
+They have algebraic properties that translate to the same geometric meaning, but the algebraic properties are not necessarily identical!

 So you have a whole bunch of variables constraining your vector of $x$'s.
 How should we approach this?